stealthman22/100-days-of-code/log.md

 Finally leant the features of ES7(.includes (checks for the occurrence of a value in strings and arrays), Exponential operator (**: var x = 2**3 // 8)
 ).

+DAY 100 (28th July 2019)
+DAY 100

+Learnt on important ES8 features in the ZTM course: padStart(): Adds space in front of the string it is targeting.
+It takes in an argument which specifies the amount of space to be padded in front. "   Turtle"

+padEnd(): Adds space after the string it is targeting.
+It takes in an argument which specifies the amount of space to be padded after the string.
+"Turtle   "

+Object.keys: old method of using objects as if they were arrays.

+Object.value: A new method for grabbing and working with the values in objects, as if arrays

+Objects.entries:  A new method for grabbing and working with the keys and value pairs  in objects as if arrays